kernelshreyak/ai-rpg-text/README.md

 ## Features

 - AI-driven Dungeon Master to generate and control the game world.
+Uses the latest gpt-4o-mini for fast response
-- Memory support to maintain conversation context throughout the game session.
+- Conversational Memory support to maintain conversation context throughout the game session.
 - Simplified DnD 5e mechanics for ease of play.

-## Requirements
+- Easy to use Web UI created using Streamlit

-- Python 3.7+
+- Modify initial inventory, starting scenarios etc using prompts
-- `langchain_openai`
+- Configureable prompt templates to modify pre-defined game mechanics using text

-- `langchain_core`
+## Planned features
-- `langchain`
+ - Save and Load a game
-- `dotenv`
+ - Support for other LLMs

 ## Installation